RAM is where most people waste money because it’s easy to “upgrade”.

 - you keep many apps open (Chrome + Discord + games + streams)

-Stability rule: keep RAM configuration simple
+Stability rule: keep RAM setup simple

 - compatibility matters more than speed marketing